geode-sdk/docs/index.md

 If you need help using Geode or would like to contribute, feel free to join our [Discord Server](https://discord.gg/9e43WMKzhp).

+Alternatively, if you hate joining Discord servers to work with a framework, you can also just **open up an issue or pull request** on any [Geode repository on Github](https://github.com/orgs/geode-sdk/repositories).

 ## Getting Started

 See [Installation](/installation) for instructions on how to install the Geode SDK on your computer.